Double Death Cross Strategy – Deadly Accuracy Trading

 Without further ado, this is the step-by-step guide into trading the double death cross signals:

 Step #1: Wait for the 50-day EMA to cross below the 100-day EMA.
 The two moving averages also need to converge with the price action.
+You can read more about day trading price action here.

-If we get the crossover of the 50-day MA (blue line) and 100-day MA (orange line) at the same time the price is testing those moving averages like it’s doing on the GBP/USD chart below, that’s the best-case situation for a trade because we can define the risk.
+If we get the crossover of the 50-day MA (blue line) and 100-day MA (orange line) at the same time the price is testing those moving averages like it’s doing on the GBP/USD chart below, that’s the best-case situation for trade because we can define the risk.

 The rule you need to keep in mind is that when the MAs converge with the price you have to get ready for the ride because it is going to get BUMPY!